stonebaldwin/pyMon/README.md

 # pyMon
-Simple Pokemon game built in python, variant of Rock-Paper-Scissors
+Simple Pokemon survival game built in python, you pick a starter Pokemon to take with you through as many levels as you can.

+#### How it Works:
+You start by picking a starter Pokemon, the computer picks a random Pokemon from the 151 gen. 1 Pokemon.
+You battle the computer and if you win you advance in the levels

 # Progression:
 Just started and made it barely functional